 Problems in sleep patterns may lead to the development of other issues like lack of concentration, difficulty in learning, memory lapses, fatigue, lethargy, and unstable emotional and mental states.

-In general, aging is the only factor that can lead to a change in sleep patters if there are no other underlying health conditions.
+In general, aging is the only factor that can lead to a change in sleep patterns if there are no other underlying health conditions.

 The ideal duration of sleep varies according to age and also from one person to another.
-However, in adults, approximately eight hours of sound sleep in the night are deemed necessary.
+However, in adults, approximately eight hours of sound sleep at night is deemed necessary.

 In Ayurveda too, sleep is given great importance.
-Nidra (sleep) is considered one of the three upasathmbha (secondary supports of life) in Ayurveda.
+Nidra (sleep) is considered one of the three upastambha (three pillars or triad of life) in Ayurveda.

 Let’s see what happens when you don’t sleep properly.

-Headache, heaviness in the body, body aches, loss of digestive strength, heaviness in the cardiothoracic region, edema, lack of interest in food, rhinitis, nausea, and hemicrania.
+Headache, heaviness in the body, body aches, loss of digestive strength, heaviness in the cardiothoracic region, edema, lack of interest in food, rhinitis, nausea, and hemicrania can be some of the problems that one may suffer from because of daytime sleeping.

-For the above-mentioned circumstances, daytime sleep nourishes the body’s tissues, supports strength, and maintains longevity.13
+For the above-mentioned circumstances, daytime sleep nourishes the body’s tissues, supports strength, and maintains longevity.

 Please consult a qualified Ayurvedic practitioner before following the types of sleep and guidelines for better sleep as mentioned in this article.